-As a manager of lone workers, you may wonder whether personal safety devices are the most effective way to safeguard your organisation’s employees.
+As a manager of lone workers, you may wonder whether personal safety devices are the most effective way to safeguard your organization’s employees.

 The disadvantages of standalone personal safety devices in Australia